 CVSS:3.0/AV:N/AC:L/PR:H/UI:R/S:C/C:N/I:L/A:N → Base 3.4

-Translation: remote exploitation possible, not very complex, but high rights required and user interaction necessary; impact mainly on integrity (content injection/modification), not on confidentiality or availability.
-Hence a "moderate" score - but not one to be ignored.
+Translation: remote operation possible, not very complex, but high fees required and user interaction necessary; impact above all on integrity (content injection/modification), not on confidentiality or availability.
+Hence a “moderate” score - but not one to be ignored.

 What vulnerability does

-Concretely, a user with access to custom fields can insert HTML code that will be displayed as is on pages.
+In concrete terms, a user with access to custom fields can insert HTML code that will be displayed as is on the pages.

-Result: degraded rendering, trickery of visitors via trapped content (fake buttons, banners, links), and trempline to XSS depending on how your theme/blocks redisplay these fields.
+Result: degraded rendering, deceiving visitors via booby-trapped content (fake buttons, banners, links), and springboard to XSS depending on how your theme/blocks re-display these fields.

-On the administration side, ACF points out that unintentional import of malicious content (e.g. via JSON of field groups) could also pose a problem in certain use cases.
+Visit administration, ACF indicates that the’unintentional import of malicious content (e.g. via JSON of groups of fields) could also pose problems in certain use cases.

-Finally, we can assume that in certain ACF contexts, simple content editing by a user (not necessarily admin) could be enough to exploit the flaw.
+Finally, we can assume that in certain contexts ACF, a simple content editing by a user (not necessarily admin) could be enough to exploit the flaw.

 Why bother if the score is “only” 4.6?

-- The impact may seem "visual", but a proximity XSS can become an escalation lever (admin session theft, third-party script injection, etc.) if the escape is lax.
+- The impact may seem “visual”, but an XSS in the vicinity can become a major problem. climbing lever (admin session theft, injection of third-party scripts, etc.) if escape is lax.

 Versions affected and patch

-- Vulnerable: ACF ≤ 6.4.2 (depending on integration context and escapement).
+- Vulnerable : ACF ≤ 6.4.2 (depending on the integration context and exhaust).

 Plausible operating scenarios

-- Insertion of trapped HTML in an ACF field displayed "raw" by the theme → dummy buttons, pop-ups, redirects.
+- Inserting HTML trapped in an ACF field displayed “raw” by the theme → dummy buttons, pop-ups, redirects.

 - Chain to XSS if the output is not secured (

-etc.). - Import groups of fields (JSON) containing malicious values, then re-posted in admin or front-end.
+esc_html,esc_attr,wp_kses, etc.). - Import groups of fields (JSON) containing malicious values, then re-displayed in admin or front-end.

 What to do now (priorities)